-The receiving Project Manager can assign the resources to tasks in his project.
-He can also use his own resources.
+The Project Manager can assign the received resources with their capacity to tasks of his project.
+He can also add and assign his own resources.
 The Resource Manager can see the tasks of the project and the assignments of his resources.

 If a Resource Manager edits a resource than the change is incorporated in all projects.
 If a shared resource is removed, it is shown grey and in italics for the Project Manager; the assignments and costs to tasks are kept but the resource is not updated by the Resource Manager anymore.

 When a Resource Manager removes a project after completion than this is marked with a red color for the Project Manager.
 By checking the file the Project Manager can disconnect the resources.
 In case of a mistake the Resource Manager can add the project and resources again and the warning disappears.
 After a reload the Project Manager will receive the resources with all assignments intact.

 NOTE: Resource updates between files are included when opening a file and after a page refresh or reload (Ctrl+L).